hearmeneigh/fchat-rising/PRIVACY.md

   * Twitter previews are proxied through `api.fxtwitter.com`
   * YouTube previews are proxied through `yewtu.be`

+## High-Quality Portraits
+When 'High-Quality Portraits' feature is used, F-Chat Rising may connect to the following additional domains:

+* iili.io
+* e621.net
+* imgur.com
+* freeimage.host
+* redgifs.com

+If you are concerned about your security or privacy, consider disabling the high quality portraits feature in F-Chat Rising settings.

 ## Locally Stored Data
 F-Chat Rising stores data on your computer.
 This data contains conversation logs, settings, cache, and other information such as custom dictionary words.
 By default, the data is stored in: